 This case contains a conversation that implicates that standard.
-The dissent notes that "death-penalty opponents successfully prevented Ohio (along with other states) from obtaining the drugs necessary to use the one-drug protocol."
-Dissent at 44.
-This comment grows from an argument made by various states that death-penalty opponents have employed improper means to prevent sale of the protocol drugs to states.
+The majority begins and ends its argument with the conclusion that "death-penalty opponents successfully prevented Ohio (along with other states) from obtaining the drugs necessary to use the one-drug protocol."
+Majority at 14; see also id. at 3.
+These framing comments grow from an argument made by various states that death-penalty opponents have employed improper means to prevent sale of the protocol drugs to states.
 But that argument ignores the possibility that our national conversation simply may have resulted in an evolution in the standard of decency upon which the Eighth Amendment relies.
-The refusal of drug companies to sell execution drugs may evidence a recognition of changing societal attitudes toward the death penalty and a conclusion-whether based on principle, profit motivation, or both-that the business in which drug companies engage, selling drugs that improve health and preserve life, is not consistent with selling drugs that are used to put people to death.
+The refusal of drug companies to sell execution drugs may well evidence a recognition of changing societal attitudes toward the death penalty and a conclusion-whether based on principle, profit motivation, or both-that the business in which drug companies engage, selling drugs that improve health and preserve life, is not consistent with selling drugs that are used to put people to death.